SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 Originally, *reproductive health* terms were combined with *service/information* terms (`"support" OR "service$" OR "program*" OR "right$" OR "facility" OR "facilities" OR "hospital$" OR "clinic$" OR "treatment" OR "checkup$" OR "check up$" OR "healthcare" OR "care" OR "aftercare" OR "information" OR "education"`).
 However, a wide variety of terms are used, and sometimes no terms at all.
 When *reproductive health* terms are combined with *access* terms, the results are mostly discussing some sort of service/education/communication, so the *service/information* terms were dropped as an unnecessary restriction.

-Terms such as `reproductive health` will cover `reproductive health care / health services` etc.. `abortion` is included as part of reproductive health, according to WHO ("Access to legal, safe and comprehensive abortion care, including post-abortion care, is essential for the attainment of the highest possible level of sexual and reproductive health"; (<a id="WHOabortion">[WHO, n.d. c](#f15)</a>).
+Terms such as `reproductive health` will cover `reproductive health care / health services` etc. `abortion` is included as part of reproductive health, according to WHO ("Access to legal, safe and comprehensive abortion care, including post-abortion care, is essential for the attainment of the highest possible level of sexual and reproductive health"; (<a id="WHOabortion">[WHO, n.d. c](#f15)</a>).

 Here, `right$` is included as "right to reproductive health" encompasses access to services/education/information about this. `health equity` also covers ideas around access (from "Equity is the absence of avoidable, unfair, or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically or by other means of stratification.
-"Health equity” or “equity in health” implies that ideally everyone should have a fair opportunity to attain their full health potential and that no one should be disadvantaged from achieving this potential" (<a id="WHOequity">[WHO, n.d. d](#f8)</a>). `Health for all` refers to a movement/strategy of WHO sometimes still referenced, and is wider than only the healthcare aspect, but involves the idea of bringing of health to everyone (<a id="WHOhealthforall">[WHO, 1981](#f16)</a>).
+"Health equity” or “equity in health” implies that ideally everyone should have a fair opportunity to attain their full health potential and that no one should be disadvantaged from achieving this potential" (<a id="WHOequity">[WHO, n.d. d](#f8)</a>)). `Health for all` refers to a movement/strategy of WHO sometimes still referenced, and is wider than only the healthcare aspect, but involves the idea of bringing of health to everyone (<a id="WHOhealthforall">[WHO, 1981](#f16)</a>).
+These terms, and `health promotion`, need not be combined with action terms, as a form of action is already implied.

 ```py
 TS =